Standard ILAPI Documentation

 Optimal URL sources are:

-- XML sitemap index (preferred)
+- XML sitemap index (preferred).

-- A sitemap URL pattern could also be specified to avoid crawling all sub-sitemaps in massive websites
+- A sitemap URL pattern could also be specified to avoid crawling all sub-sitemaps in massive websites.

-- XML sitemap
+- XML sitemap.

-- HTML sitemap
+- HTML sitemap.

-For more information about our crawler including speed, IP and user agent please visit our Crawl settings documentation
+Crawl settingsFor more information about our crawler, including speed, IP, and user agent, please visit our Crawl settings documentation.

-Graphite's crawling bot
+Graphite's bot identity

 These are the currently used Graphite bot user agents:

-- Base bot identifier.
+- Base bot identifier:

-- Identifier with version number and comment.
+GraphiteBot. - Identifier with version number and comment:

 Indexing